 With analog film photography on the rise, there is obviously the need and want for many city dwelling photographers with little room in apartments to want to scan their photos; and that’s where the Wolverine F2D Mighty 20MP 7-in-1 Film to Digital Converter comes into play.
 No, it’s not a drum scanner.
 And it’s surely not one of those scanners well over $1,000.
 But it’s also not supposed to be.
 This film scanner scans 110 film, super 8 film, and 35mm negative and slide film in addition to black and white.
-For only $131.73 though, you really can’t complain about the quality.
+For only Out of stock though, you really can’t complain about the quality.

 One of the biggest problems the photography industry has faced is selling tripods.
 In fact, it seems that with both lens and sensor based image stabilization seeming to work together, some may argue that you may not need a tripod.
 And indeed, for many photographers out there, you probably don’t need a tripod for your work.
 Landscape photographers and long exposure shooters will more than likely always need it.
 But the rest…